 d.
 If the child is under the guardianship of the relative caregiver by a statutory provision other than s.
+48.977, Stats., or a tribal court order that is substantially similar to an order under s.
 48.977, Stats.

 2. The criteria and procedures for granting an exception to the priorities established under subd.
 1., if the agency grants exceptions.